Many business owners are strongly convinced that a salesperson is somebody who will handle the sales cycle in its entirety.

 This skill is particularly useful when it comes to addressing prospects’ objections and turning an almost lost customer into a hot lead.

-That’s why having a creative SDR can make your business stand out among the competitors and bring you a lot of new business opportunities and profit.
+That’s why having a creative BDR can make your business stand out among the competitors and bring you a lot of new business opportunities and profit.

 Cold calling and emailing require a great deal of persistence.
 Prospects can often be evasive and unwilling to respond.